JBallin/browser-calc/README.md

-# jQuery Calculator
+# Browser Calculator

-Use jQuery to build a basic calculator using the provided HTML and CSS.
+Use DOM Manipulation to build a basic calculator using the provided HTML and CSS.

 ![Example](screenshots/example.gif)